Physiotherapists work to improve the lives of individuals with physical and psychosocial difficulties.

 Biology, Human Biology, Physical Education

-For September 2019 and September 2020 entry: 128-144 tariff points including a minimum of 2 A levels or equivalent, including 40 points in a required subject.
+For September 2020 entry: 128-144 tariff points including a minimum of 2 A levels or equivalent, including 40 points in a required subject.
 BTEC Extended Diploma of DDM.
 For more information check out our full entry requirements.